Do you want to know how to start running? Just go. That’s it. End of article.

 If you’re ready to run on the regular, you should start with choosing the right shoe.
 No two runners are alike, and Brooks provides lots of options to make sure what you put on your feet will help you love the run.

 As you’re making decisions about shoes, it’s a good idea to think about where you’re going to be running.
-Whether you’re pounding the pavement in your neighborhood streets, sweating on your in-home treadmill, or striding through trails in the wilderness, there’s a shoe out there for you.
+Whether you’re pounding the pavement in your neighbourhood streets, sweating on your in-home treadmill, or striding through trails in the wilderness, there’s a shoe out there for you.

 You should also consider when you want to run.
 Many new runners will start out in the daytime, but some prefer to avoid the heat of day or simply can’t find the time after the sun goes up or before the sun goes down.
 The Brooks Nightlife Collection is stylish and includes high-visibility material that reflects light from a car’s headlights directly back toward the driver, providing extra safety for night running.